Chinthamani, Madurai district: Politics

 In 2011, Chinthamani joined with Madurai Corporation and it is under the third Mandalam of Madurai Corporation.
 Chinthamani is the 56th ward in Madurai Corporation.
 Its Lokshabha Constituency is Virudhunagar and its Vidhan Sabha constituency is Tirupparangunram.
 Chinthamani is famous for Appalam production.
-More number of appalam production small scale industries are functioning in the chinthamani village.
+More appalam production small scale industries are functioning in the chinthamani village.
+Also there are many rice mills near chinthamani.